-Often, a workers’ compensation insurance company will offer to settle a case, in the hopes of avoiding a lengthy trial.
-Accepting the Workers Compensation settlement offer is an important decision for you that you need to make with the guidance of your Minnesota Workers Compensation Attorney.
+Many clients wonder “When will Workers Comp offer me a settlement?”
+Not all Workers Comp cases end with a settlement, however Workers Compensation insurance companies will often try to settle, in the hopes of avoiding a lengthy trial.
+Accepting the Workers Compensation settlement offer is an important decision that needs to me made with the guidance of your Minnesota Workers Compensation Lawyer.

-Once you and your attorney have discussed your case and weighed your arguments against the insurer’s defenses, it will be easier for you to make your decision.
-If you don’t already have a Minnesota workers’ compensation attorney, Fields Law Firm would be happy to review your case, answer any questions you may have about how to maximize your Workers Compensation benefits and help you understand the Workers’ Compensation settlement process.
+Once you and your lawyer have discussed your case and weighed your arguments against the insurer’s defenses, it will be easier for you to make your decision.
+If you don’t already have a Minnesota workers’ compensation lawyer, Fields Law Firm would be happy to review your case, answer any questions you may have about how to maximize your Workers Compensation benefits and help you understand the Workers Compensation settlement process.

 Workers Compensation Settlement Process